MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/[new] AZ400_M05_Enable_Dynamic_Configuration_and_Feature_Flags.md

 ### Exercise 1: (skip if done) Import and run CI/CD Pipelines

-In this exericise, you will import and run the CI pipeline, configure the service connection with your AzureSubscription and then import and run the CD pipeline.
+In this exericise, you will import and run the CI pipeline, configure the service connection with your Azure Subscription and then import and run the CD pipeline.

 #### Task 1: Import and run the CI pieline